Pumpapa/minimalmagic/content/TRS/BinaryNumbers.md

 >
 > *This formulation is a useful rule of thumb, but it is somewhat vague (what does 'smaller' mean) and it is incomplete in any event (bug-free systems exist which do not meet this property).
 If this were not the case, the study of confluence and termination mentioned in [here](https://www.minimalmagic.blog/trs/termrewriting/) would be straightforward.*

 In five rules we have now defined binary numbers with addition.
 The number of bits required to store a value are the same order (differing only a constant factor) as the term representation.
-The complexity of addition using this TRS is the same as that of adding binary numbers, although, admittedly, [adding integers in a CPU](https://www.minimalmagic.blog/se/bigger-things/) takes a single clock cycle whereas it takes `O(N)` steps for an `N`-bit number.
+The complexity of addition using this TRS is the same as that of adding binary numbers, although, admittedly, adding an `N`-bit number using this TRS takes `O(N)` steps whereas [adding integers in a CPU](https://www.minimalmagic.blog/se/bigger-things/) takes a single clock cycle.
+However, that feat is only possible due to the massive level of parallellism in a CPU.
+Adding 64-bit numbers takes 64 small components to work in unison.
+It is a truism that everything in a computer is O[1].

 To finalize this module, we add multiplication, which is entirely trivial.
 ```